NexGenCloud/hyperstack-sdk-go/docs/ImageAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiGetPrivateImageDetailsRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiGetImageDetailsRequest struct via the builder pattern

 Name | Type | Description  | Notes